Tips and tricks Best practice guides, FAQ & more

 So what does it actually take to define a strategy and execution plan?

-In this checklist, you can find extensive information on building a successful test automation strategy in 11 steps.
+In this test automation strategy checklist, you can find extensive information on building a successful test automation strategy in 11 steps.

 Resource availability remains one of the biggest blockers to a successful test automation strategy.